-BID expects Employees to behave in a manner that demonstrates a strong commitment to comply with all federal and state regulations, standards, and sub-regulatory guidance.
-BH and BID's policies and procedures are the infrastructure which supports the Code of Conduct
+BPN expects Employees to behave in a manner that demonstrates a strong commitment to comply with all federal and state regulations, standards, and sub-regulatory guidance.
+BH and standards described below and demonstrate to Employees the commitment to operating in an appropriate and compliant manner.
+They also provide direction to reach compliance with federal and state laws, regulations, rules, and requirements, and to reduce potential FWA.

+BPN's policies and procedures are the infrastructure which supports the Code of Conduct

 BH maintains a central electronic repository of policies and procedures so that Employees can know and understand their individual responsibility for compliant and ethical business.
-BID's policies and procedures are reviewed and revised at least annually or more frequently if there are changes in regulatory requirements or business needs.
+BPN's policies and procedures are reviewed and revised at least annually or more frequently if there are changes in regulatory requirements or business needs.

-BID utilizes BH corporate policies and procedures to address over-arching protocols, processes, or activities, such as in the areas of Ethics & Compliance, Privacy, Human Resources, and Information Technology.
-In addition, BID has policies and procedures which are created within departments or department units to address specific contractual obligations.
+BPN utilizes BH corporate policies and procedures to address over-arching protocols, processes, or activities, such as in the areas of Ethics & Compliance, Privacy, Human Resources, and Information Technology.
+In addition, BPN has policies and procedures which are created within departments or department units to address specific contractual obligations.
 These policies are managed by dedicated Employees who follow the BH processes in the development, writing, approval, storage, and reevaluation.

-Finally, BID's Business Partners, including FDRs and their employees, are provided with access to key policies and procedures in provider manuals on BID's websites and upon request.
+Finally, BPN's Business Partners, including FDRs and their employees, are provided with access to key policies and procedures in provider manuals on BPN's websites and upon request.